jatsby/jatsby-framework/README.md

 About
 ------
 The Jatsby Website Framework is a simple way to create webpages and websites.
-It's a pure website framework, so unlike Bootstrap or Skel, it doesn't use JavaScript or jQuery *at all*.
+It's a pure CSS website framework, so unlike Bootstrap or Skel, it doesn't use JavaScript or jQuery *at all*.
 And with one HTML file and three CSS files, Jatsby makes the perfect framework for those just starting out with web design.

 Speaking of those just starting out...
 --------------------------------------
 In progress is a simple website guide to help get your website off the ground.
-No ETA, unfortunately, but it'll likely be out before 2015!
+No ETA, unfortunately, but it'll likely be out by early 2015!

 Inside Jatsby
 -------------